 So, what roles are required for a software project?

 There are many roles and responsibilities, not all of which are required all the time, and some which will not be required at all depending on the type of project being considered.
 Below is a brief overview of the more common roles and responsibilities that would be involved:

 Product manager, business analyst

 This role should be filled by a senior person who has good knowledge of the business.
 They need to have the authority to makebusiness decisions throughout the project's lifetime.
 The project executive is responsible for delegating business decision to the product owner and the day-to-day management of the project to the project manager.
 Normally this role is found within the client-partner’s business.

 The project manager maintains the portfolio plan.
 The product owner on the other hand will own the portfolio on behalf of the company's senior management and is therefore usually an employee of the client-partner.

 The technical lead is the go-to person for advice on technical issues.
 They play an important role in making sure the businessgets what it needs.
 Technical leads are respected for their knowledge and willing to help others.

 Business analysts work closely with the product owner and the end users.
 They have the skill to ask questions that uncover business needs that you might not have thought of.
 Once the business analyst understands your business needs they document the necessary requirements for delivering the right solutions.
 This isa key role that is sometimes thought of as an adjunct to the Project Manager role or the Product Owner role, however the skill in documenting the business needs in a way the technical team members understand is a key attribute of the Business Analyst.

 The results of a project is intended to make the life of the end user easier and more efficient.
 Because of this, the end user is one of the most important roles in a project.
 As the end user knows best what they need help with they are responsible for defining the capabilities required of the product together with the business analyst.
-They are involved throughout the project to make sure everything being delivered solves a problem and makes their life easier.
+They are involved throughout the project to make sure everything that is delivered solves a problem and makes their life easier.